spuder/USB-Timer/README.md

 firmware.elf
 ```

-Use a tool like [esphome/esphome-flasher](https://github.com/esphome/esphome-flasher) to upload the .bin to the wemos d1 mini
+Use a tool like [https://web.esphome.io/](https://web.esphome.io/) or [esphome/esphome-flasher](https://github.com/esphome/esphome-flasher) to upload the .bin to the wemos d1 mini

 If you didn't specify a wireless network, the wemos will boot up into AP mode.
 Join the network named 'USB-Timer Fallback Hotspot' with password `12345678`.